Her poem, ‘Silence’ has been selected to appear in the Yearbook of Indian Poetry in English 2024

 I dreamt I orbited high above the deepest reaches of the Earth’s core where Wisdom winters

-Published in the FlashFlood
+Published in the FlashFlood, June 2025

 2019 Benaras Ganga Aarti near Aassi Ghat</p>